 What should incumbents look for in an insurtech to ease scalability concerns?

 According to Capgemini, a structured approach can help mitigate such issues (image below).
 Incumbents can help set an insurtech up for success by building digital agility and a digital culture, as well as being clear about objectives to more easily align with the incumbent.

 Looking at due diligence/assessment, an insurtech’s ability to implement its solution on a large scale is obviously a factor but can be considered amongst other factors like the strength of their value proposition, the impact on the user experience and, interestingly, the opportunity cost of not collaborating with them.

 Scalability is not just about the insurtech’s ability to implement at the desired scale, but the scalability of the insurtech itself.
 A scalable business will help an insurtech ‘tick the boxes’ of being a sustainable and financially promising company that is around in the long term.

 In our experience at JRNY, we believe the following are important considerations from the point of view of both the incumbent and insurtech:

 - Can the insurtech’s platform be integrated easily with the insurer’s legacy systems and business processes through APIs?

 - What is the solution’s existing capacity compared with where it needs to be for the insurer?
 If there is a discrepancy - what developments to the platform need to be made for this scalability.
-As an example, digital assistants are instantly scalable with the ability to serve virtually an infinite number of end customers at the same time, 24 hours a day.
-APIs mean that a digital assistant platform can easily be integrated with existing systems.
+As an example, digital agents are instantly scalable with the ability to serve virtually an infinite number of end customers at the same time, 24 hours a day.
+APIs mean that a digital agent platform can easily be integrated with existing systems.

 - The ability of data stores and security systems to match the scale required come into play.
 Although these are likely provided by a third party, the insurtech should be well versed in the storage capacity and data protection of their chosen provider.